Sourav-Tripathy/Cute-Experiments/README.md

 - Analyzes the Adam optimizer's behavior and performance in machine learning tasks.

 ### Exp-5: Document Size vs Retrieval Time in MongoDB
-- Measures how document size impacts retrieval time in MongoDB, with a focus on network transfer and deserialization overhead.
+- Measures how document size impacts retrieval time in MongoDB.